aaronjbaptiste/snap-pad/README.md

 snap-pad
 ========

-Share and annotate images with anyone in real-time
+Annotate and share images with anyone in real-time

 How to build
 ------------